 When you’re setting up a website for your law firm you most likely want your potential clients visiting from the web to use your service.
-Many law firms make design mistakes that can put off potential clients which results in them going to to your competitor’s website instead.
+Many law firms make design mistakes that can put off potential clients which results in them going to your competitor’s website instead.

 So to start with, here are five mistakes for you to avoid so you can ensure that your law firm website design can effectively communicate with your prospective clients.

 Take a moment to think about who you are trying to communicate to and you’ll save yourself a hefty load of time editing content.
-Write content that can be easily understood by non-attorney acquaintance and see where their confusion lies.
+Write content that can be easily understood by a non-attorney acquaintance and see where their confusion lies.
 Always remember that the majority of your clients will not be familiar with the law or have been through law school.

 2. Your Website Looks Like It’s Copied From Templates

 Some vendors out there promise a cheap and fully customised website for your law firm.
 Except, in reality, there are no cheap and fully customised websites.
 When you get your deliverables, you might find your website looking like other firms out there just with different photos and colour tone.
 How do you explain this?

 Cheap templates.
 There are a plethora of cheap legal website themes out there.
 Many website building companies recycle the same website templates over and over again, changing the photos, themes and company logos, while retaining the site structure.
 It saves them A LOT of time and money, but they still charge you for a site built from the ground up – and you get a website that looks like everyone else’s.

 Find a professional web design company.
 Get the actual proposal and make sure they fully understand your requirement.
 If the quote seems too good to be true then start doubting their design process – ask them straight up if they use a template or will they design and develop from scratch.
 If you’re fine with the templates then it’s your decision to make but if you are looking to achieve more complexity and high-quality web design with flexibility and functionality – invest in building your website up from scratch- all custom.